sbulav/jira.nvim/README.md

 ## Features

 - 🔍 Fuzzy search JIRA issues and epics
+- ➕ Create new issues with epic and sprint association
 - 📝 Rich markdown previews with syntax highlighting
 - 📄 View issues in dedicated read-only buffers
 - ⚡ SQLite-based caching for fast performance